 Kansas City History

 Freemasonry has been in existence in Europe and then in the United States for hundreds of years.
 Scottish Rite Freemasonry gradually evolved as an appendant body of Freemasonry in the United States in the latter 1700's, resulting in the eventual creation of the first governing Supreme Council of the Scottish Rite in Charleston, South Carolina in 1801.
-The group at the core of the founding movement of the Scottish Rite depicted as the 'Eleven Gentlemen of Charleston' of whom also comprised the original members of the Supreme Council of May 31, 1801.
+The group at the core of the founding movement of the Scottish Rite known as the 'Eleven Gentlemen of Charleston' of whom also comprised the original members of the Supreme Council of May 31, 1801.
 Later this Supreme Council would be known as the The Supreme Council (Mother Council of the World) of the Inspectors General Knights Commander of the House of the Temple of Solomon of the Thirty-third Degree of the Ancient and Accepted Scottish Rite of Freemasonry of the Southern Jurisdiction of the United States of America or more simply referred to as the Southern Masonic Jurisdiction (SMJ).
 Subsequent leaders of the Supreme Council of the Scottish Rite SMJ served as Grand Commanders.

 Northern Masonic Jurisdiction